Wet-Stop 3+ Bedwetting Alarm Pink – FREE SHIPPING IN U.S.

 - Flashing LED button to confirm functioning

-- Alarm with clip-on shirt fastener for secure, damage-free attachment
+- Alarm with strong clip-on shirt fastener for secure, damage-free attachment

 - Replaceable, easy-dry, easy-attach sensor